Custo is a kiosk for fostering and documenting the relationships between people and things

 a screenshot from the film The Subconscious Art of Graffiti Removal

 I am generally of the perspective that graffitti removal is destruction of art however I adore the film's half-joke thesis that graffiti removal workers are artists doing their own art.
-From the perspective of a steward of the infrastructural object, the object has suffered damage and needs repair.
+And from the perspective of the steward of an infrastructural object, the object has suffered damage and needs repair.

 compare the graffiti removal to